 * First concrete step towards LNG buyers' group

-* Tepco plans joint venture to negotiate spot, contract volumes
+* Tepco plans joint venture to negotiate spot, contract

 * Producers may resist joint purchases

 TOKYO, Jan 17 In the first concrete moves

 towards forming a buyers' group for liquefied natural gas (LNG),